 If you want to visit 10 megacities before you die, Tokyo should be on that list.
-You will find many other popular tourist destinations in Japan like Kyoto, Nikko, Sapporo but they won’t be able to beat Tokyo with the liveliness and vibrance.
+You will find many other popular tourist destinations in Japan, like Kyoto, Nikko, and Sapporo, but they won’t be able to beat Tokyo with its liveliness and vibrance.
 Tokyo is a futuristic city with skyscrapers, neon lights, and culinary delights all over the place.
-You can visit shrines, palaces, enjoy architecture, beautiful gardens.
-And, yet, the beauty of Tokyo lies in the bustling streets to watch the lifestyle and movements of people.
-Here goes your ultimate 4 days Tokyo itinerary.
+You can visit shrines and palaces, enjoy architecture, and enjoy beautiful gardens.
+And, yet, the beauty of Tokyo lies in the bustling streets where you can watch the lifestyle and movements of people.
+Here goes your ultimate 4-day Tokyo itinerary.

 Table of Contents